thebithead/nuodb-operator/README.md

 ## Deploy the NuoDB Database

-### Sample nuodb-cr.yaml deployment file
+### Sample Database deployment files

-The nuodb-operator/deploy/crds directory includes sample Custom Resources yaml files that can be used to deploy a NuoDB database.
-For example,
+The nuodb-operator/deploy/crds directory includes sample Custom Resources yaml files that can be used to deploy a NuoDB database with on-cluster (locally deployed) NuoDB Insights, and a ycsb sample workload.

 `nuodb_v2alpha1_nuodb_cr.yaml`
+`nuodb_v2alpha1_nuodbinsightsserver_cr.yaml`
+`nuodb_v2alpha1_nuodbycsbwl_cr.yaml`

+Optionally, you can add any of the below parameters values to your own customer resource files to customize your deployment.
+Each parameter is described in the &nbsp;[Optional Database Parameters](#Optional-Database-Parameters) section.
+Sample deployment files are provided below.

+#### nuodb_v2alpha1_nuodb_cr.yaml

-Optionally, you can add any of these below parameters values to your own `nuodb-cr.yaml` file to customize your database configuration.
-Each are described in the &nbsp;[Optional Database Parameters](#Optional-Database-Parameters) section.
-Sample `nuodb-ycsbwl-cr.yaml` and nuodb-insights-cr.yaml files are also provided.
-Below is a sample `nuodb-cr.yaml` file that starts a database named *test* that uses persistent storage, disables *hosted* Insights monitoring, starts three NuoDB Admin pods, along with various others configurations like controling the number desired pods, CPU, and memory used per NuoDB process type.
+This sample file starts a database named *test*,  uses persistent storage, disables *hosted* Insights monitoring, starts three NuoDB Admin pods, and includes various others configurations like controlling the number desired pods, CPU, and memory used per NuoDB process type.
 ```
 spec:
   replicaCount: 1